Diffinitive/Diffinitive/grid_refactor.md

 ## TODO
 * Add benchmarks or allocation tests for eval_on and indexing grids.
+* Add benchmarks for range type in EquidistantGrid.
+(LinRange vs StepRange)
 * Document the expected behavior of grid functions
 * Write down the thinking around Grid being an AbstractArray.
 Why it doesn't work.
 * Write about the design choices in the docs.